luciamalar/to-do-list/README.md

 ## Configure app

-Open `/ormconfig.json` then edit it with your settings.
+Open `/ormconfig.json` then edit it with your database settings.
 You will need:

 - Port to connect to your database;
-- Username and password to connect to your database;
+- Username and password to connect to your database/ username must already exist in the db;
-- Database name;
+- Database name/ database have to already exist;

 Open `/config/config.ts` then edit it with your settings:

 - Change DBURI to `mysql://localhost:DATABASE_PORT/DATABASE_NAME`

+## Running database migration

+Run one of the following commands

+    $ ts-node --transpile-only ./node_modules/typeorm/cli.js migration:run

+    $ typeorm migration:run

 ## Running the project